-In addition, the Board is requested to make a decision on the amount of bonds to issue and to decide on sidewalk and greenways priorities.
+The Board is requested to make a decision on the amount of bonds to issue and to decide on sidewalk and greenways priorities.
 A resolution is also included for Board approval that identifies a specific amount of bonds to issue and a list of targeted projects for implementation.